 Tomás Recio , defended in February 1987.
-The same year I became Associate Professor (Profesor Titular) of "Algebra" at 25.
+The same year I became Associate Professor (Profesor Titular) of "Algebra" (25 years old).
 In January 1988, I had to leave the the University, returning to the academic system in February 1989.
-I returned with the firm conviction of devoting most of my time and effort to the scientific formation of young mathematicians through a high quality doctoral program in Cantabria.
-I was advising my first PhD Student (J. L. Montaña ) at 27.
-Since then I have tried to interpret my research as a pathfinder, seeking less traveled roads in the frontiers of mathematical knowledge, accompanied by a PhD Student who then gets a formation as researcher.
+I returned with the firm conviction of devoting most of my time and effort to the scientific formation of young mathematicians through a high quality doctoral program in Mathematics at the University of Cantabria (the program does not exist anymore).
+I was advising my first PhD Student (J. L. Montaña ) when I was 27 years old.
+Since then I have tried to interpret my research as a pathfinder, seeking less traveled roads in the frontiers of mathematical knowledge, accompanied by a PhD Student who gets thus a formation as researcher.

 Computational Complexity ,

 Foundations of Computational

 Methods in Algebraic Geometry.
 Obviously, these interests also include